Workbench & Pipeline

 1.1 Rare Diseases

-The AI shortlist prioritizes genes of known and unknown significance within the shortlist, which will contain a fixed number (10 SNV, 5 SV) of variants.
+The AI shortlist prioritizes genes of known and unknown significance within the shortlist.

 Discovery Mode: The AI shortlist will prioritize known and unknown genes, and will be limited to likely solving variants.